Pir00t/pir00t.github.io/aboutme.md

 <p class="about-text">
 <i class="fa fa-heart"></i>
 <br>
 I'm a big fan of self learning and continued development.
-When time allows, I actively participate on sites such as <a href="https://cyberdefenders.org/" target="_blank">CyberDefenders</a> and <a href="https://www.hackthebox.eu/" target="_blank">HackTheBox</a>. <br>I also dabble in learning Russian (Duolingo is fantastic!)
+When time allows, I actively participate on sites such as <a href="https://cyberdefenders.org/" target="_blank">CyberDefenders</a> and <a href="https://www.hackthebox.eu/" target="_blank">HackTheBox</a>. <br>I also dabble in learning Polish and Russian (Duolingo is fantastic!)
 </p>

 <p class="about-text">